Chernoff Information as a Privacy Constraint for Adversarial Classification and Membership Advantage: Adversarial Classification with DP

-In case of a linear $f(.)$, even if the adversary only has access to the published output, it is possible to determine the threshold of detection by using the likelihood ratio function.
-The performance criterion of such a test are calculated by different probabilities as summarized in Section \ref{subsec:hypo_test}, each of which either is related to either to Kullback-Leibler divergence or to Chernoff information.
-The main distinction between the two is the use and accessibility of prior probabilities for the hypotheses, namely $\alpha$ and $1-\alpha$.
-But ultimately, the effect of prior probabilities washes out and converges to zero \cite{r14} as a function of the size of the sequence of i.i.d. observations $M$.
+When $f(\cdot)$ is linear, even if the adversary only observes the published output, the likelihood ratio test can be constructed explicitly.
+The performance of this test is quantified by error probabilities that are directly characterized by either the KL divergence (in the classical setting) or the Chernoff information (in the Bayesian setting).
+The key distinction between the two formulations lies in the role of prior probabilities $\pi$ and $1-\pi$ assigned to the opposing hypotheses.
+However, as the number $M$ of i.i.d. observations grows, the influence of the priors vanishes asymptotically \cite{r14}, and the error exponent becomes independent of $\pi$.

-For the problem described above, one can consider the notion of neighborhood as the datasets before and after the alteration applied by the adversary.
-In this case, the corresponding probability distributions to each hypothesis is the distribution of DP noise with and without the inserted record $X_a$ considering a linear query function.
-Ultimately, in the classical approach, the probability distribution $Z\sim Lap(\mu_0, b=s/\varepsilon)$ is tested against $Lap(\mu_1, \theta b)$ for $\theta>1$ where in the Bayesian setting the null and alternative hypothesis are weighed by the corresponding prior probabilities $\alpha$ and $1-\alpha$, respectively.
-The difference in the mean denoted $\Delta \mu=\mu_1-\mu_0$ is a result of the addition or deletion of $X_a$ and $\mu_0=0$.
-Kullback-Leibler divergence between two Laplace distributions is derived in detail in \cite{UO2021} as As for the Chernoff information between two Laplace distributions, we have from \cite{JS03}, the following expression adapted to our problem
+In this context, neighboring datasets correspond to the dataset before and after the adversarial modification.
+The associated probability distributions are therefore Laplace distributions with shifted means.
+Specifically, the classical test compares $N\sim Lap(\mu_0, b=s/\varepsilon)$, against $Lap(\mu_1, \theta b)$ for $\theta>1$ in the Bayesian formulation.
+The mean shift $\Delta\mu = \mu_1 - \mu_0$ results from the insertion or deletion of $X_a$, with $\mu_0 = 0$.
+The Kullback-Leibler divergence between two Laplace distributions is derived in \cite{UO2021} as Similarly, the Chernoff information between two Laplace distributions \cite{JS03}, we get the following expression adapted to the described problem